|Nutritional Guidelines (per serving)|

 - 1 teaspoon vanilla extract

-- 1/2 teaspoon coconut water (or liquid stevia or your favorite sugar free sweetener)
+- 1/2 teaspoon liquid stevia (or flavored liquid stevia, or your favorite sugar-free sweetener)

-- Pour mixture into your ice cream machine and follow manufacturer's instructions.
+Pour mixture into an ice cream machine and follow the manufacturer's instructions.

 Soft serve consistency should take 15 to 20 minutes.
 If you prefer, you can place the churned sorbet in the freezer for 3 hours for it to harden a bit more.